Submit an Experience

 Taking part in co-ops, internships, clinicals, student teaching, research, etc., are great ways to earn academic credit while having real-world work experiences.

 Registering in Handshake is the first step in submitting your experience.
-You will also need to register for the appropriate course number in Campus Connection to be sure you receive the credits needed to complete this experience, if you are taking it for credit.
+You will also need to register for the appropriate class in Campus Connection to be sure you receive the credits needed to complete this experience, if you are taking it for credit.

 - You will be asked to submit between three to five job objectives per semester.